0xPolygonHermez/eslint-config-hermez/README.md

-# eslint-config-hermez
+# eslint-config-react-ts

-This repo contains a shareable ESLint config to share across all the frontend projects in the Hermez organization.
+This repo contains an ESLint config to share across all the frontend projects in the ide3 organization.
 It has been designed to work with TypeScript and React.

 This config will ignore common directories and files in a React project: